jrtabash/ishlang/docs/specification.md

 (neg <expression>)
 ```

-The neg operator returns the negative of <expression>.
+The neg operator returns the negative of expression.

 #### Example
 ```